nyuoss/glaceon-google-suite-tasks/README.md

 ### Running Google Apps Script
 1. Open a Google Docs document, click on Extensions -> Apps Script.
 A new Apps Script will be created.
+2. From the left panel, select `Services` and add `Drive API`.
-2. Copy and paste the code in `extractTasks.js` into `Code.gs` file in the Apps Script editor.
+3. Copy and paste the code in `extractTasks.js` into `Code.gs` file in the Apps Script editor.
-3. Run the script by clicking "Run".
+4. Run the script by clicking "Run".
-4. When the script finishes execution, the comments with tasks assigned to the current use will be stored in a newly created Google Sheet.
+5. When the script finishes execution, the comments with tasks assigned to the current use will be stored in a newly created Google Sheet.

 # Open Source Python Template